jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-04-kafka-connect-for-aws-part-2/index.md

   - JaehyeonKim
 images: []
 cevo: 29
-description: The suite of Apache Camel Kafka connectors and the Kinesis Kafka connector from the AWS Labs can be effective for building data ingestion pipelines that integrate AWS services.
-In this post, I will illustrate how to develop the Camel DynamoDB sink connector using Docker.
-Fake order data will be generated using the MSK Data Generator source connector, and the sink connector will be configured to consume the topic messages to ingest them into a DynamoDB table.
+description: Develop the Camel DynamoDB sink connector on Docker, consuming fake order records from a Kafka topic and writing them into a DynamoDB table.
 ---

 [**UPDATE 2025-10-01**]